MV Selendang Ayu: Final voyage

-At 11:00, the US Coast Guard cutter Alex Haley arrived on scene and was standing by.
+At 11:00, the US Coast Guard cutter Alex Haley arrived on the scene and was standing by.
 The no. 6 cylinder head, weighing 3300 lb was removed and lashed to the deck but worsening weather and the ship's roll prevented any more work on the engine for the next 18 hours.
 Fuel was transferred to inboard tanks to reduce the likelihood of a spill if the ship should run aground.
 During the afternoon, the ship drifted past Bogoslof Island at a distance of around 3 miles.
 The ocean-going tug Sidney Foss arrived after sunset at 18:30 and a line was attached.
 However, with winds now at 45–55 kn and waves of 25 ft, the tug was only able to slow the vessel's drift.

-A second tug, James Dunlap was hired from Dutch Harbor, with the intention of attaching it to Selendang Ayu's stern so it could be turned to face into the wind, allowing it to be towed away from Unalaska Island.
+A second tug, James Dunlap was hired from Dutch Harbor, with the intention of attaching a towline from the tug to Selendang Ayu's stern so the stricken freighter could be turned to face into the wind, allowing it to be towed away from Unalaska Island.
 However, soon after James Dunlap arrived, the tow-line from Sidney Foss parted at 07:30 on 8 December and the weather made it impossible to re-establish the tow.
 At 11:15, the ship passed into water shallow enough for its anchors to be used.
 One anchor was dropped and this halted the ship for around an hour, until the wind worsened and the ship began to drift towards the shore again.
 The starboard anchor could not be lowered as the port anchor had wrapped around the bow of the ship.
 Alex Haley tried to attach a towline to turn the ship and allow the second anchor to be dropped but this also failed.